ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-hub-task.markdown

    Enter each path you want the Hub to replicate to the Sink, in the `Enter documents prefix` text box.
 Click `Add Prefix` to add it to the prefix list.
-    * You can define wildcards using `*`.
+    * You can define a prefix that uses a wildcard (`*`).
+      Place the wildcard in the prefix' suffix, after `/` or `-`.
+      e.g. `products/*`
-    * You can provide document IDs.
+    * You can provide exact document IDs.

 3. **Use above prefixes (Hub to Sink) for both directions**
-   Toggle this ON to allow replication of the same prefixes in both directions, Hub to Sink and Sink to Hub.
-   Turning this option OFF will open a similar input box and prefixes list for Sink to Hub replication.
+    * You can define a single list of prefixes, that would be used for the filtering of both **incoming** and **outgoing** documents.
+      To define a single list, toggle the switch **ON**.
+    * You can also define two different prefix lists, one for *incoming* documents and another for *outgoing* documents.
+      You can use this, for example, to allow the reception of a document but not its delivery (or vice versa).
+      To define two separate lists, toggle the switch **OFF**.

          {INFO: }
-         Note that only prefixes that are defined for both the Hub task and the Sink task will be replicated.
+         Note that only paths approved for replication by both the Hub **and** the Sink, will be replicated.
          {INFO/}

 {PANEL/}